Innovation Fellowships Scheme – Route A: Researcher-led

 Eligibility: Applicants must be ordinarily resident in the UK with a current long-term appointment that will continue for at least as long as the period of the award at a UK-based institution (HEI or IRO); and be at early or mid-career stage.

 Applicants should apply with a named UK-based partner organisation outside the Lead Applicant’s employing institution.
-A partner organisation includes: business, charity and public sector organisations, community organisations, policy-relevant organisations, think tanks or voluntary organisations.
+A partner organisation includes: business and commercial organisations, charity and public sector organisations, community organisations, policy-relevant organisations, think tanks or voluntary organisations.
+The application submitted must be collaborative between the researcher and a collaborator within the partner organisation.

 Route B: Policy-led

-We recently invited applications for a policy-led Innovation Fellowship (Route B).
-It is expected that details of further policy partners for Route B will be released by the Academy in due course, along with specific funding calls for that route.
+We will be inviting applications for a policy-led Innovation Fellowship (Route B) through which applicants will work with one of our named policy partners.
+The details of the policy partners for Route B will be released in due course, along with specific funding calls for that route.

 Scheme guidance notes and frequently asked questions